Jan/June 2019 Newsletter

-What I’ve been upto since my last Newsletter!
+What I’ve been upto through Sept/Oct 2018 and since my last Newsletter!

 September saw the unveiling of my ‘Designer Interpretations’ installation at the Arteriors showroom at Chelsea Harbour Design Centre.
 Started by Arteriors founder Mark Moussa, this initiative invites an external creative to re-interpret the brand within a space in the showroom.
-It was a pleasure to do and a great team to work with.
-And you can get the inside track on my design here.
-Plus there’s also a short video of me talking about the project too… click link below.
+It was an absolute pleasure to do and a great team to work with.
+Check it out here.
+Arteriors

-September being the month of the London Design Festival, I was also busy curating and re-styling the new Calligaris showroom on London’s Tottenham Court Road ready for it to showcase new pieces from its latest collection.
-Taking a lead from some of these pieces, I rearranged the showroom as a series of living sets, grouped by colour and underpinned by texture and pattern, then liberally sprinkled the whole lot with accessories from the brand’s fabulous new CODE collection!
-You can read more here.
+September being the month of the London Design Festival, I was also busy re-styling the new Calligaris showroom on London’s Tottenham Court Road.
+Curating my pick of the best new pieces ready for it to showcase its latest collection.
+Taking a lead from some of these pieces, I rearranged the showroom as a series of living sets, grouped by colour.
+Underpinned by texture and pattern, I then liberally sprinkled the whole lot with accessories from the brand’s fabulous new CODE collection!
+Check it out here.
+Calligaris

 I was also delighted to be asked to join the judging panel for the BORN Global awards.
 Founded eight years ago by Jean-Christophe Chopin these Awards were set up to “honour those creatives who have produced desirable and functional items with integrity that span multiple categories including fashion, technology, interiors, architecture, mobility and sport.”
 The overall winners will be announced on October 4th at London’s Design Museum.
 Other jury members included Deyan Sudjic, Director of the Design Museum; Nicole Junkermann of NJF Capital; Jean-Christophe Chopin founder of Born; Gerry McGovern, Chief Design Officer of Land Rover and Annalise Fard, Director of Home and Beauty at Harrods.
 Find out more about the awards here.